Ahmed-Ali-93/Lendo/README.md

 DONOT FORGET TO USE THE SAME USERNAME AND PASSWORDS USED IN POSTMAN COLLECTIONS SINCE THEY ARE HARDCODED IN THE CODE ,SINCE NO DB USED
 ---------------------------------------------------------------------------------------------
 # Important Notes:
-this project conatins
+-- this project conatins
-the rest controllers for the api's service and Dto configurations for Oauth
+- the rest controllers for the api's
-Client that contains  # Feign Clients #  to call backend API's OAuth & spring security layer
+- Client package  that contains  **Feign Clients **  to call backend API's
+- OAuth & spring security layer
-MOCKITO & JUINT for unit testing (unit testing provided for service layer only) general custome exception for handling exceptions in case the original api's in the background like : https://gorest.co.in/public/v2/comments  are not available
+- MOCKITO & JUINT for unit testing (unit testing provided for service layer only)
+- general custome exception for handling exceptions in case the original api's in the background like : https://gorest.co.in/public/v2/comments  are not available
+- service and Dto
+- configurations for Oauth